PEMF for Sleep: The Science, The Best Devices & My Weekly Plan

 The OmniPEMF NeoRhythm

-Most PEMF Wearables, like bands or ring-shaped devices, are hardly suitable to improve your sleep.
+Most PEMF wearables, like bands or ring-shaped devices, are hardly suitable for improving your sleep.

 You can also buy a custom headband cover to stabilize the device on your head.
-It is possible to keep it on your head while you sleep, though it’s not as comfortable as a pillow.
+It is possible to keep it on your head while you sleep, though it might be a little awkward to wear it at night.

 Interested in exploring wearable PEMF devices?
-My buying guide highlights the best portable options out there, so you’re sure to find the right fit for your needs!
+My buying guide highlights the best portable PEMF devices out there, so you’re sure to find the right fit for your needs!

 What features do I need to look for?